BeardKoda/Portfolio/README.md

-# My Portfolio
+# BeardKoda

-This is a list of Web Applications, Website and Mobile Apps I have built and developed.
+Hello, My name is Akinsuyi Joshua ([BeardKoda](https://twitter.com/BeardKoda)), I am a Software Developer and this is a list of Web Applications, Website and Mobile Apps I have built and developed.

 ## Projects
 - [School Mobile App](https://github.com/BeardKoda/Yct-Mobile-App) - built with React Native and Firebase - school project(completed)